colleenjg/OpenScope_CA_Analysis/README.md

 ## 6. Figure example notebooks

-The following notebooks give examples of how to download the data, and run dataset-focused analyses.
+The following notebooks give examples of how to download the data, and run the analyses and produce the figure panels for [Gillon _et al._, 2023](https://doi.org/10.1038/s41597-023-02214-y).

 | Run in Binder | Run the Google Colab notebook |
 | ------------- | ----------------------------- |